 What fees will I have to pay?

-British Columbia allows lenders to charge up to $15 for every $100 borrowed, which is the lowest rate in Canada.
-Payday lenders can’t give you a loan for more than 50% of your net paycheque and the loan agreement must list all of the charges, terms and conditions of the loan.
+British Columbia allows lenders to charge up to $15 for every $100 borrowed.
+Payday lenders can’t give you a loan for more than 50% of your paycheque and the loan agreement must list all of the charges, terms and conditions of the loan.

-Example: If your previous net pay is determined to be $1,000, the most you can borrow is $500.
+Example: If your previous paycheque is $1,000, the most you can borrow is $500.
 If you take out a 14 day payday loan, the chart below shows you the maximum you can be charged.

 |$1,000||$500||$15 per $100||$75||$575||391.07%|